getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 The example code shown in the previous section will not execute the charge from the Lantern client UI, but rather send a request to validate the data in Stripe **(step 1)**.
 Stripe's JavaScript plugin (called *Checkout*) hijacks the form in order to do this before contacting any of our servers.
 Stripe will reply to the AJAX request with a one-time token, which will be inserted into the form **(step 2)**.
 Finally, the form is sent by the Lantern UI in a POST request (done via an async callback triggered by the successful AJAX reply from Stripe) to a web service in the Lantern cloud (*the Pro server*), along the token and the validated data **(step 3)**.

 This request needs to carry also some data to identify the Lantern instance (lantern id and IP).
-For this, we can use Stripe request [metadata](https://stripe.com/docs/api#metadata).
+For this, generally hidden input fields in the form are used.
 Ideally, this will also provide geolocation and/or IP information.
 The geolocation data will be useful for deciding in which DC to launch the proxy.

 #### Pro Server receives confirmation